AlexAlvarez092/SN-How-to/Find-logged-in-node.md

 # Find logged-in node

-> ‼️ Please, always test the script in non-productive environments before running in a productive instance.
+> **⚠️ Disclaimer:** Please, always test the script in non-productive environments before running in a productive instance.
 Script was reviewed at the creation time but may break/get unexpected results due to instance versioning and SN API upgrades.

 The following piece of code determines and returns the node which a specified user is logged into.